SR DIRECTOR, HOMELAND SECURITY AND EMERGENCY MANAGEMENT

-Gary Scronce has provided emergency preparedness support for both natural and man-made hazards in more than 100 state and local jurisdictions.
+Gary Scronce has provided emergency preparedness support for natural and man-made hazards in more than 100 local and state jurisdictions.
 Scronce has more than 22 years of emergency management and homeland security experience, including eight years as a member of the River Bend nuclear power plant’s emergency response organization.
-In 2006, he managed the review of emergency plans in 65 state and local jurisdictions for the Department of Homeland Security’s (DHS) Nationwide Plan Review.
-This work resulted in the largest repository of knowledge on the current state of U.S. catastrophic preparedness.
+Following 12 years as an engineer for Gulf States Utilities and Energy, he has been a full-time emergency management and homeland security consultant for over 25 years.

 Scronce has overseen more than 225 technical assistance deliveries in 40 states, many large urban areas including the National Capital Region and Los Angeles/Long Beach, two territories, and numerous tribal nations.
-He has managed or directed port security planning work on behalf of 11 major U.S. port areas, security and preparedness projects for 10 mass transit agencies, and statewide capability assessments in four states.
-Scronce has also provided expert reviews, and directed development or revision of key emergency management policy and guidance documents, including many related to Presidential Preparedness Directive 8 (PPD-8).
+He has managed or directed port security planning work on behalf of 11 major U.S. port areas, security and preparedness projects for ten mass transit agencies, and statewide capability assessments in four states.
+Scronce has also provided expert reviews and directed the development or revision of crucial emergency management policy and guidance documents, including many related to Presidential Preparedness Directive 8 (PPD-8).
 He served as an expert reviewer for DHS’s National Preparedness Goal, Universal Task List, and Target Capabilities List; directed revisions to State and Local Planning Guidance 101 on behalf of a federal agency; and managed the incorporation of NIMS into planning guidance for multi-million dollar federal preparedness programs.